nuejs/nue/packages/nuejs.org/docs/faq.md

-### What is a UX developer?
-UX developer focuses on the user experience.
-Starting with the big picture and the general narrative, then moving on to design and design systems, and finally using CSS to convert the design system into a functional website.
-This role is also known as "design engineer" and the work is sometimes referred to as "design ops".

-[image.gridpaper]
-  small: /img/ux-development-flow.png
-  large: /img/ux-development-flow-big.png
-  caption: UX development process
-  size: 747 × 236 px

 ### What is the ultimate goal?
 The ultimate goal of Nue is to build [a perfect web framework](/blog/perfect-web-framework/) for UX developers.
 A simpler alternative to **Next.js**, **Vercel** and **Netlify**.